Stelo: Dissolution of the Universal League

 In 1993 the governing board of the Universal League ceased publishing the Bulteno and decided to wind up the affairs of the League itself.
 The remaining capital was divided among several foundations, with most of the funds going to the World Esperanto Association.
 Among the grants was found a stock of Stelo coins to be sold through the UEA as collector's items.
 The death of Dr. Op 't Roodt in 1996 and of Dr. Roelofs in 1998 marked the end of a major Esperantist initiative.

-New Esperanto coin 100 Steloj 2018 silver
+Esperanto coin 100 Steloj 2018 silver

 Anniversary of René de Saussure (150th birthday), 1868–1943.

 31,1 g silver 999/1000.